nikhil647/Interview-Questions-And-Answers/React.md

 **useLayoutEffect**
 ```
 we should use useLayoutEffect only DOM mutations that must happen before paint.
+useLayoutEffect BLOCKS the browser - if your code is slow, UI freezes

 function ScrollToTop() {
   const ref = useRef();